-Shared/Joint risks
+Shared risks

-A risk can be described as shared when it has an impact on both organisations' priorities/services (although it may not be an equal impact), when both organisations must work together to mitigate and control it or when it is elated to a joint service or programme / project.
-If a risk is identified as shared it will appear on both councils' risk registers and will be highlighted as a shared risk.
+A risk can be described as shared when it has an impact on both organisations' priorities/services (although it may not be an equal impact), when both organisations must work together to mitigate and control it or when it is escalated to a joint service or programme/project.
+If a risk is identified as shared it will appear on both councils' risk registers.